LueKely/Project-Kaptan/README.md

  As seen in the images above those corners of the letters that are rounded was made by how both of the browsers rendered the css property, `-webkit-text-stroke-color`.
 In the case of Mozilla fox, it rendered it with rounded corners which is oh well it is what it is.

+ * Another minor short coming is that it gets weird when you use a different screen resolution, oh well.

  # Closing Remarks

  I still can't believe I made this piece of shit.
 I will now enjoy the last weeks of my summer vacation (because I used it all on making this although, it is all worth it in the end) and maybe pick a framework to build upon.
 For now I will continue playing Darkest Dungeon.